 My research is interdisciplinary and I have published experimental, behavioural genetic, and neuroimaging investigations of conduct problems, callous-unemotional traits, and autism spectrum disorders.

 The main focus of my work has been on emotion processing and understanding and empathy in children and adolescents with antisocial behavioural problems.
-Specifically, I am interested in comparing children with callous-unemotional traits (or early psychopathic behaviours) with other children with antisocial behavioural problems, and with other children with empathy difficulties.
-I started this work with Young Offenders, and have continued to study children and adolescents in mainstream and in special education settings.
+Specifically, I am interested in emotional development in children with severe and chronic behavioural difficulties, including those with callous-unemotional traits (or early psychopathic behaviours).
+I started this work with Young Offenders, and continue to study children and adolescents in mainstream and in special education settings.